2019 ProHort Limited. All rights reserved.

 4.2.
 The price of the Goods and/or Services will be the price stated in the Order, being, unless otherwise stated by the Supplier, the list prices of the Company current at the date of the Order.
 The Supplier’s prices are subject to adjustment to take account of any variation in the Supplier’s costs including (but not limited to) variations in wages, the cost of materials, exchange rate fluctuations, alterations of duties and other costs since the date of the Supplier’s quotation or (if no quotation is issued) the Purchase Order.
 The Supplier accordingly reserves the right to adjust the invoice price by the amount of any increase or decrease in such costs after the price is quoted or the Purchase Order is submitted (as applicable).
 The invoice so adjusted shall be payable as if the price set out therein were the original Agreement price.

 4.3.
 The price agreed upon receipt of a Purchase Order will be based upon the works detailed in the corresponding quote only.
-Any additional works outside of this scope or any agreed variation to the works will be chargeable.
+Any additional works outside of this scope or any agreed variation to the works will be chargeable at £100 per hour, plus travel costs.

-4.5.
-All invoices of the Supplier shall unless the invoice states otherwise, unless otherwise agreed in writing by the Supplier or in the case of monthly retainer arrangements, be paid by the Customer immediately upon completion of the supply of the Good and/or Services without deduction or withholding and free of set off or counterclaim.
+4.6.
+All invoices of the Supplier shall, unless the invoice states otherwise, unless otherwise agreed in writing by the Supplier or in the case of monthly retainer arrangements, be paid by the Customer immediately upon receipt of the invoice without deduction or withholding and free of set off or counterclaim.
 The Supplier shall be entitled to render an invoice for the Goods and/or Services supplied under an Agreement as soon as the Supplier has provided written acceptance of a Purchase Order.

 5. Specification of Goods

 5.1.
-No description, specification or illustration contained in any product pamphlet or other sales or marketing literature of the Supplier and no representation written or oral, correspondence or statement shall form part of any Agreement.
+No description, specification or illustration contained in any product pamphlet or other sales or marketing literature of the Supplier and no representation written or oral, correspondence or statement shall form part of any Agreement, except the Quote Document.

 6. Delivery of Goods and/or Supply of Services